jacquev6/ActionTree/doc/user_guide/outputs.rst

 Return values, exceptions and printed output are captured and returned by :func:`.execute` in the :class:`.ExecutionReport`.

 .. @todoc Demonstrate return values and captured output

-.. @todoc Demonstrate timing information (and link to demo of Gantt chart)
+.. @todoc Add a note about keep_going
+.. @todoc Add a note about the execution report in the CompoundException

 Other side effects
 ------------------

-:mod:`.ActionTree` makes no attempt to handle any other side effect.
+`ActionTree` makes no attempt to handle any other side effect.

 Each action is executed in its own process, so it should be safe to modify process-wide data like the current working directory or environment variables.